Get the reportMore

+The purpose of IT infrastructure is to provide information technology teams with the structure to efficiently manage all technology and tools used by a company.
+This is done with the ultimate goal to minimize downtime of products and systems, as well as providing security and scalability.
 IT infrastructure components can be deployed, organized and implemented in a variety of ways.
 A typical IT infrastructure may include some or all of the following components.

-Hardware: Hardware refers to the physical IT infrastructure needed for delivering IT services.
-This category includes data centers, servers, network hubs, routers, computers (as well as laptops, tablets, mobile devices and other "network endpoints").
+Hardware refers to the physical IT infrastructure needed for delivering IT services.
+This category includes data centers, servers, network hubs, routers, and computers (as well as laptops, tablets, mobile devices and other "network endpoints").
 These are all individual pieces of hardware in the context of an IT infrastructure, but each of these devices contains its own physical components that support its function (hard drives, RAM, motherboard, etc.).
 At the level of IT infrastructure, we need to know what machines we have available and what their capabilities are to support effective IT management.

 Software applications provide the interface and instructions that make our hardware do what we want it to.
 There are millions of applications that can form part of the IT infrastructure, but there are certain categories of software that we see commonly implemented in the business context:

-Networking: Networking enables connectivity between business machines, enabling important functions such as internet access, integrated security monitoring, configuration management, device access management and other objectives and services.
+Networking enables connectivity between business machines, enabling important functions such as internet access, integrated security monitoring, configuration management, device access management and other objectives and services.

 As computers have become increasingly important in many business models across industry verticals, IT organizations have expanded their IT infrastructure and concurrently developed methodologies and best-practice frameworks for managing IT infrastructure.
 We can readily identify three areas of management that have evolved from the need to maximize the value generated through IT assets: ITOM, ITSM and ITAM.

 ITOM refers to the set of tools and processes used to maintain the IT infrastructure and ensure its availability, reliability and effectiveness on behalf of the business.
 IT operations managers set policies that govern how IT infrastructure will be serviced and supported and how issues with IT infrastructure should be resolved.
-ITOM includes functions such as network asset discovery, operational intelligence and data collection, network event management, orchestration and cloud management.
+ITOM includes network asset discovery, operational intelligence and data collection, network event management, orchestration and cloud management.

 Inventory - IT asset managers maintain control and oversight of the IT infrastructure, including an inventory of IT assets.
-Accurate inventory helps IT organizations make informed purchasing decisions and identify opportunities to negotiate for bulk purchase discounts when purchasing IT infrastructure.
+Accurate inventory helps IT organizations make informed purchasing decisions and identify opportunities to negotiate bulk purchase discounts when purchasing IT infrastructure.

-Contractual - IT asset managers oversee management of software license agreements, cloud service agreements and other contracts related to IT infrastructure.
-The objective here is to minimize waste (unused licenses, etc.) and maintain compliance with agreed service levels.
+Contractual - IT asset managers oversee the management of software license agreements, cloud service agreements and other contracts related to IT infrastructure.
+The objective is to minimize waste (unused licenses, etc.) and maintain compliance with agreed service levels.

-Rather than purchasing, configuring and maintaining the IT infrastructure needed to support a workload, a business can lease the required IT infrastructure from a cloud services provider on an on-demand, pay-as-you-go basis.Infrastructure-as-a-Service is enabling more companies to access more computing power at a lower price point than ever before.
+Rather than purchasing, configuring and maintaining the IT infrastructure needed to support a workload, a business can lease the required IT infrastructure from a cloud services provider on an on-demand, pay-as-you-go basis.
+IaaS enables more companies to access more computing power at a lower price than ever before.
 Some of the best-known cloud service providers that offer IaaS include Amazon Web Services, Microsoft Azure, Rackspace Open Cloud and Digital Ocean.